Centella Asiatica: Sensitive Skin’s Best Friend? - EMANI

 When you have severe acne, it’s all too easy to reach a point where you just don’t want to try any more solutions.
 So many products just seem to make acne worse, especially in the case of harsh astringents.

 Centella is anything but harsh, and yet, it may still help prevent the onset of breakouts!
-It’s been theorized that one of its active compounds, madecassic acid, helps reduce acne inflammation while preventing the onset of acne scars.
+Theorists suggest that madecassic acid, an active compound, reduces acne inflammation and prevents acne scars.

 While formal research on Centella asiatica as an acne treatment is only at its beginning, the evidence so far is promising.